matthieugomez/statar/README.md

 statar
 ======

-A set of R commands for Stata users built on on data.table and dplyr.
+A set of R commands for Stata users built on data.table and dplyr.

 The package can be installed via `devtools`